 It’s a good idea occasionally to take stock of which philosophical questions matter most to you, what you think about them and how confident you feel about your thoughts about them.
 If nothing else, doing so may help to highlight possible weaknesses and tensions in your overall view of things, thereby motivating further investigation and critical thought.
 Here, I discuss briefly and in no particular order the ten philosophical questions on which I believe I have spent the most time.

 You may notice that I express near certainty about my answers to many of the questions on my list.
 Don’t let that fool you into thinking that I consider those questions no longer worthy of study.
 My ultimate goal is not mere fixation of belief, but as close proximity as possible to truth.
 For that goal, I need to continue to reflect critically even on the questions about which I feel most confident.
 If I ever need to be reminded of this, all I have to do is take note of the fact that there are intelligent people who disagree with me on nearly every point.

-I try to be brief up ahead, so there are a lot of nuances that I run over completely in my answers.
-Where there are distinctions to be made that lead to very different answers, I try crudely to strike the average.
-In some cases (especially in the appendix), if you are not already familiar with philosophy, you might not even understand the question.
-In these cases, I generally intend to write a companion article at some point.
+Because I try to keep my answers short, I run over many nuances.
+Where there are distinctions to be made that lead to very different answers, I try crudely to strike an average among them.
+In some cases (especially in the appendix), you may find the question itself difficult to understand without a background in philosophy; for these cases, I hope eventually to write companion articles.

-I encourage you to make your own list, too, or compare your answers against mine.
+I encourage you to make your own list or compare your answers against mine.
 If you would like to see what I think about the three questions I think non-philosophers are most concerned with, I have written about that elsewhere.